Eric W. Witt

 Mr. Witt’s focus in litigation is to efficiently advance the client’s interests, including to pursue through motion practice or negotiated settlement the early resolution of litigation.

+When early resolution is not possible, Mr. Witt will utilize his strong advocacy skills and trial experience to vigorously defend his clients.
 When not practicing law, Mr. Witt enjoys distance running, hiking, international travel, watching college football, and reading.
 He is also attempting to learn the Chinese language.

 - Drafted a successful motion for summary judgment that established a legitimate business reason for termination of an underperforming employee of a specialty medical practice who accused her former employer of wrongful termination, discrimination, and retaliation